USAP Zimbabwe Profiles

 University of Chicago '13

-At the University of Chicago, Tatenda has been involved with Model United Nations, National Model African Union and the African and Caribbean Students Association.
-He is a member of the University's Multicultural Students Advisory council.
+At the University of Chicago Tatenda was, among other things, involved with Model United Nations, National Model African Union and the African and Caribbean Students Association.
+He also served as a member of the University's Multicultural Students Advisory Council.

 Joshua Foromera